IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_calendar.md

 </tr>
 <tr>
     <td>Before Class Begins</td>
-    <td>READ <i>Do The Work!</i> by Steven Pressfield<br>READ the syllabus and supporting docs on github and be prepared to ask questions on first day of class<br><br>Draft a resume<br>Create a linkedin account and populate as much content as possible<br>Identify 2 to 3 companies or opportunities you'd like to pursue post graduation<br>Draft a cover letter for one of these companies or opportunities</td>
+    <td>Read the syllabus and supporting docs on github and be prepared to ask questions on first day of class<br>Read <i>Do The Work!</i> by Steven Pressfield<br><br>Draft a resume<br>Create a linkedin account and populate as much content as possible<br>Identify 2 to 3 companies or opportunities you'd like to pursue post graduation<br>Draft a cover letter for one of these companies or opportunities</td>
 </tr>
 <tr>
     <td>Wed, Jan 28</td>